 If you need to view activity data in a different time zone, please use the Detailed Activities View, as those allow switching the presentation time zone between the organization and the user being viewed.

-When a budget is being calculated and sent to the client the activity is totaled by using the aggregated data for the week.
-Changing the time zone will affect the start time and stop time the client uses to locally validate the budget.
+When a weekly limit is being calculated and sent to the client the activity is totaled by using the aggregated data for the week.
+Changing the time zone will affect the start time and stop time the client uses to locally validate the weekly limit.

 An organization is currently set to UTC.